 How EasyShift was Created

-EasyShift was created when biomedical engineers came together with nurses at the Duke School of Nursing Health Innovation Lab to create a better solution for patient repositioning.
+EasyShift was designed and developed by clinicians and engineers through the Duke School of Nursing Health Innovation Lab to create a solution for patient repositioning that is high tech and low touch.

 The clinical team said that pulling patients up in bed is a daily task that is both time-consuming and physically strenuous.
 It often takes 10-20 minutes to gather enough staff together in the room, and boosting is a primary cause of repetitive musculoskeletal strain for caregivers.